General Terms and Conditions

 2/ STORAGE OF THE PARCELS

 2.1 In the event the delivery is not possible due to another reason than either a refusal by the consignee or a damage of the parcel, GLS France shall store the related parcels for a maximal period of 8 working days following the date on which such temporary storage has been notified to the Client.

 2.2 During this period, the Client may submit to GLS France new instructions with regard to the delivery, that GLS France is entitled to accept or reject.

 2.3 In the absence of instructions, the parcels may be returned to the Client as of the 9th day following the planned delivery date, at Client’s costs.
 In any event, the period during which the parcels are stored may not exceed 10 calendar days (except for parcels delivered to pick-up points or a parcel Locker, which should be subject to the conditions for storage of the related pick-up point or parcel Locker).

-2.4 Parcels that are not identifiable shall be kept by GLS France for 3 months and, if not requested during this period, GLS France may freely dispose of.
+2.4.
+Parcels that are not identifiable shall be kept by GLS France for 3 months and, if not claimed during this period, GLS France may freely dispose of.

 3/ SCOPE OF THE SERVICE